Bandwagon effect: Financial markets

 The bandwagon effect comes about in two ways in financial markets.

 First, through price bubbles: these bubbles often happen in financial markets in which the price for a particularly popular security keeps on rising.
-This occurs when many investors line up to buy a security bidding up the price, which in return attracts more investors.
+This occurs when many investors line up to buy a security bidding up the price, which in turn attracts more investors.
 The price can rise beyond a certain point, causing the security to be highly overvalued.

 Second is liquidity holes: when unexpected news or events occur, market participants will typically stop trading activity until the situation becomes clear.
 This reduces the number of buyers and sellers in the market, causing liquidity to decrease significantly.
 The lack of liquidity leaves price discovery distorted and causes massive shifts in asset prices, which can lead to increased panic, which further increases uncertainty, and the cycle continues.

 Microeconomics

 In microeconomics, bandwagon effects may play out in interactions of demand and preference.
 The bandwagon effect arises when people's preference for a commodity increases as the number of people buying it increases.
 Consumers may choose their product based on others' preferences believing that it is the superior product.
-This selection choice can be a result of directly observing the purchase choice of others or by observing the scarcity of a product compared to its competition as a result of the choice previous consumers have made.
+This selection choice can be a result of directly observing the purchase choice of others or by observing the scarcity of a product compared to its competition as a result of the choices previous consumers have made.
 This scenario can also be seen in restaurants where the number of customers in a restaurant can persuade potential diners to eat there based on the perception that the food must be better than the competition due to its popularity.
 This interaction potentially disturbs the normal results of the theory of supply and demand, which assumes that consumers make buying decisions exclusively based on price and their own personal preference.